remp2020/remp2020.github.io/index.md

 **21-Nov-2023**: The latest version of CRM (2.11) is the last one to support PHP 8.0.
 Future versions of CRM will require PHP 8.1 at minimum.

 **28-Jun-2023**: REMP 3.0 dropped support for Yarn 1.x.
 REMP now requires Yarn 2.x (or newer).

+### 04-Sep-2024: REMP tools release (3.9)

+We managed to successfully upgrade to Elasticsearch 8 during the summer months.
+The upgrade was farely easy and we only needed to follow official [upgrade guide](https://www.elastic.co/guide/en/elastic-stack/8.14/upgrading-elasticsearch.html).
+To use the latest version of Elasticsearch, please upgrade Tracker API, Segments API, and [Telegraf](https://github.com/remp2020/telegraf/releases/tag/v1.31.0).

+Thanks to our friends from Fatchilli, we also made changes necessary to split Campaign to the separate skeleton app in the near future.
+The Campaign is already extracted into its own [module](https://packagist.org/packages/remp/campaign-module) and we now wait for the skeleton app to be ready.
+Becasue of that, there are some important changes to follow/check before upgrading in the [Campaign's changelog](https://github.com/remp2020/campaign-module/releases/tag/3.9.0), please make sure you read them.

+The full list of changes is available [here](https://github.com/remp2020/remp/releases/tag/3.9.0).

 ### 12-Jul-2024: REMP tools release (3.8)